-My Results using Vital Proteins Collage Peptides
+Vital Proteins Collage Peptides Results are In!

 It’s been about two months since I started regularly consuming Vital Proteins Collagen Peptides.
 I add 1 scoop of the collagen peptides into a cup of liquid (water, juice, tea or coffee) nearly every day.
 I sometimes miss a day on the weekends.

-As you can see from the pictures my hair definitely looks healthier and thicker than when I started consuming the collagen peptides back in August.
+As you can see from the pictures my hair definitely looks healthier and thicker than when I started consuming the collagen peptides back in August of 2015.
 I can’t attribute all of my hair’s healthy to the collagen peptides but they definitely had a hand in the improvement of my strands.
 One of the reasons I waited so long to review this product is I wanted to give it an opportunity to really work.

 I am convinced that I need to keep this as a part of my regular dietary regimen.
 My hair has been a big recipient of consuming collagen peptides but there’s more.